ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

             - Is defined by a stand alone RO-Crate metadata document which may be stored in a file or distributed via an API.
             - If stored in a file, the filename SHOULD be `${slug}-ro-crate-metadata.json` where the variable `$slug` is a human readable version of the dataset's ID or name.
             - The _Root Entity_ MUST have a conformsTo property which has a value of {"@id": "https://w3id.org/ro/crate/1.2-DRAFT#DetatchedPackage"},

-    NOTE that for backwards compatibility with RO-Crate 1.1 -- client software may provide modes which force a particular packaging mode to be assumed - for example if the software is passed a directory then it would assume that is processing an _Attached  RO-Crate Package_, while being passed a path to a file, or a string or pre-parsed JSON object the package would be considered a _Detached RO-Crate Package_.

 {.note}
-> The algorithm for downloading a _Detached RO-Crate Pacakge_ to an _Attached  RO-Crate Package_ is described in the section on [Data Entities](data-entities.html#data-entities)
+ >For backwards compatibility with RO-Crate 1.1 -- client software may provide modes which force a particular packaging mode to be assumed - for example if the software is passed a directory then it would assume that is processing an _Attached  RO-Crate Package_, while being passed a path to a file, or a string or pre-parsed JSON object the package could be treated as one of:
+>1.
+A valid _Valid RO-Crate Metadata Object_ for some purpose such as generating an HTML website
+>2.
+A _Valid RO-Crate Dataset_ with no data entities.
+>3.
+A _Detached RO-Crate_.